 The good news is that if this product gets a good review for mobile gamers, it will be pretty much perfect for everyone else.
 Gaming drains the batteries.

 Spoiler Alert: I’m actually a fan of this product.
-It isn’t perfect, but it is in my top pick from the market at this price range!
+It isn’t perfect, but it is one of my top pick from the market at this price range!
 My rating is 4.5/5.

 - Why Gamers Need Battery Packs